inspec/inspec-aws/docs-chef-io/content/aws_elb.md

 end
 ```

-**Ensure we only expose port 80, both to the public and internal.**
+Ensure we only expose port 80, both to the public and internal:

 ```ruby
 describe aws_elb('prod_web_app_elb') do